alenbasar/Burger-Maker/README.md

 # Burger Maker

-This is burger building app where user can select ingredients and have it displayed with illustrated css artstyle, user also has an option to order the burger.
+This is burger building app where user can select ingredients and have it displayed with illustrated css artstyle, user also has an option to order the burger

 ### Stack
 - JavaScript